RedisLabs/redislabs-docs/content/rs/monitoring-metrics/prometheus-integration.md

 ]
 ---
-To collect and display metrics data from your databases and other cluster components, you can connect your Prometheus or Grafana server to your Redis Enterprise cluster.
+To collect and display metrics data from your databases and other cluster components, you can connect your Prometheus or Grafana server to your Redis Enterprise Software (RS) cluster.
 Metrics are exposed at the node, database, shard and proxy levels.

 - [Prometheus](https://prometheus.io/) is an open-source systems monitoring and alerting toolkit that can scrape metrics from different sources.
 - [Grafana](https://grafana.com/) is an open-source, feature-rich metrics dashboard and graph editor that can process Prometheus data.

+-  Common use cases for Prometheus and Grafana together with RS are:
+    - To collect and display data metrics not available in the [admin console]({{< relref "/rs/monitoring-metrics/console-metrics-definitions.md" >}}).

+    - To set up automatic alerts for node or cluster events.

+    - To display RS metric data alongside data from other applications.

 ![grafana-prometheus](/images/rs/grafana-prometheus.png)